Linear Resistivity from Spatially Random Interactions and the Uniqueness of Yukawa Coupling: Conductivity

 In the absence of a magnetic field, the tensor structure is trivial and $\tilde{\Pi}$ is diagonal, so we drop the indices and write the scalar conductivity.
 Taking the inverse and extracting the real part, the resistivity is

 where $c_g'$ absorbs numerical prefactors independent of $g^2$.\\

 The frequency dependence at zero temperature translates to $T$-dependence at finite temperature.
-Our goal is to identify all combinations of $d,m,n$ that yield a linear resistivity.
-For $\eta<2$, it corresponds to solving
+Our goal is to identify all combinations of $d,m,n$ that yield a linear resistivity. \begin{itemize} \item First, for $d=2$, according to eqn.\eqref{eqn:d2sigma}, it is to solve